wilSecord/cs160-final/README.md

 - Incorporation of genre, style, age, etc. in data analysis
 - Degrees of collaboration, in order to more accurately determine influence (e.g. discriminating between 'one-off' collaborations and frequent collaborations)
 - Public availability of interactive visualizer
 - Analysis of [ListenBrainz](https://listenbrainz.org/) database for musical similarity of inspired artists

 ## Expected Timeline

 ### Midterm

-- **Graph database representing collaborations**
+- **Graph representation of collaborations**
-- Begin work on shortest-path representation
+- Begin work on analysis of graph representation
 - Begin work on interactive visualizer of experimental subset of the data

 ### Final

-- Full set of shortest paths
+- Full analysis results
 - Finished interactive visualizer

 ## Potential Challenges